 Mr. Dailey his west coast operatic debut as Satirino in Cavalli’s La Calisto with Pacific Opera Project of Los Angeles in 2014.
 The following year, he debuted with Opera Memphis in their first production of Purcell’s Dido and Aeneas and won first place in Opera Ebony’s 1st Benjamin Matthews Vocal Competition.
 Later that year, Mr. Dailey performed the opening invocation for the 2015 Trumpet Awards in Atlanta, GA, at the invitation of Trumpet Foundation founder/CEO and Civil Right legend, Xernona Clayton.

 Mr. Dailey is featured in Fatherhood, a documentary directed by award winning London based director, Ben Gregor, which premiered on FUSE TV in 2019.
-He is also a featured on recording projects such as the debut album of acclaimed duo and super producers Louis York (Chuck Harmony and Claude Kelly), American Griots (2019), Adrian Dunn’s Redemption Live in Chicago (2020), and the self-titled release from The Aeolians of Oakwood University under the direction of Dr. Jason Max Ferdinand (2020).
+He is also a featured on recording projects such as the debut album of acclaimed duo and super producers Louis York (Chuck Harmony and Claude Kelly), American Griots (2019), Adrian Dunn’s Redemption Live in Chicago (2020), the self-titled release from The Aeolians of Oakwood University under the direction of Dr. Jason Max Ferdinand (2020), and the Tennessee State University Band and Sir the Baptist’s Grammy winning Urban Hymnal (2022).
+Mr. Dailey was featured on season 17 of America’s Got Talent with Metaphysic as the operatic singing voice of Terry Crews in a performance Simon Cowell referred to as the “best of the series”.

 Growing in his reputation as a scholar, Mr. Dailey was invited to the Center for Black Music Research's inaugural Black Vocality Symposium in 2013 giving a performative presentation entitled "The Anatomy of the Black Voice: Peculiarities, Challenges, and Regional Differences".
-Since that time, he been Artist-in-Residence, masterclass clinician, and guest lecturer at Southern University, Prairie View A&M University, the University of Arkansas, and Vanderbilt University among others.
+Since that time, he been Artist-in-Residence, masterclass clinician, and guest lecturer at Southern University, Prairie View A&M University, the University of Arkansas, New England Conservatory, Tufts University, and Vanderbilt University among others.
 Mr. Dailey was lead soloist and vocal music curator of the official MLK50 Commemoration at the National Civil Rights Museum in 2018 in Memphis, TN.
 In the fall of 2019, he presented at the inaugural Harry T. Burleigh Week organized by the Burleigh Legacy Alliance of Burleigh’s hometown of Erie, PA and regularly presents lectures and programs in conjunction with the organization.
-Most recently, Mr. Dailey curated and presented a virtual clinic and webinar entitled “A Stirring in My Soul: The Negro Spiritual and Social Justice Movements” presented by the National Museum of African American Music.
+In June 2020, Mr. Dailey curated and presented a virtual clinic and webinar entitled “A Stirring in My Soul: The Negro Spiritual and Social Justice Movements” presented by the National Museum of African American Music.
+He is also visiting artist-in-residence at St. Luke’s Episcopal-Germantown (Philadelphia, PA) where he recently premiered his curated concert, Sankofa Project: A Journey Through Black Music and Artistry presented by Opera Philadelphia and Price Fest.

 Mr. Dailey is a 2012 graduate of Morgan State University and received his master of music from Boston University.
-He currently serves on the voice faculty of Tennessee State University where he established the Big Blue Opera Initiatives (BBOI) and the annual Harry T. Burleigh Spiritual Festival.
-Additionally, he is the founding artistic director of the W. Crimm Singers (aka Wakanda Chorale), professional ensemble in residence of BBOI.
+He currently serves on the voice faculty of Tennessee State University where he established the Big Blue Opera Initiatives (BBOI), the annual Harry T. Burleigh Spiritual Festival, and the Tigre Opera Creation Lab.
+Additionally, he is the founding artistic director of the W. Crimm Singers, professional ensemble in residence of BBOI.
 He is a co-founding member of historically informed crossover ensemble, Early Music City.

 Mr. Dailey holds membership in the National Association of Negro Musicians, the National Association of Teachers of Singing, and Phi Mu Alpha Sinfonia Fraternity of America, inc